-Spending time with friends during the holiday season is a great way to experience or learn about the endless variety of traditions, holiday activities, and beliefs in the world.
+Spending time with friends during the holiday season is a great way to experience or learn about various traditions, holiday activities, and beliefs.

-Friends that celebrate the same holidays as us, and friends that celebrate different holidays both have something to offer.
+Friends who celebrate the same holidays and friends who celebrate different holidays have something to offer.

-If you share the same holidays with a friend, you hae the opportunity to hear their favorite holiday traditions, foods, or beliefs.
+If you share the same holidays with a friend, you can hear their favorite holiday traditions, foods, or beliefs.
 You might even grow up and look back on their traditions and decide to incorporate those into your own celebrations.

-If you have friends who celebrate different holidays, what a gift to be able to learn about other holidays first hand, rather than reading a book or, let’s be honest, an Instagram caption.
-Ask about their celebrations, their traditions, and the stories behind the holidays.
-Ask if there is a time or way to try some of their favorite holiday foods.
-Send them a message on the holiday wishing them well (if that is appropriate).
+If you have friends who celebrate different holidays, what a gift to learn about other holidays firsthand, rather than reading a book or, let’s be honest, an Instagram caption.
+Ask about their celebrations, traditions, and the stories behind the holidays.
+Ask for a time or way to try some of their favorite holiday foods.
+Send them a message on holiday wishing them well (if that is appropriate).

-Many people want to incorporate gatherings and celebrations with friends into their holiday season, but I hear the same frustration over and over again — “I don’t have time.”
+Many people want to incorporate gatherings and celebrations with friends into their holiday season, but I hear the same frustration repeatedly — “I don’t have time.”

-Which, honestly, is one of the biggest objections I hear about friendship in general, so this won’t be the last time I talk about time.
+This, honestly, is one of the most significant objections I hear about friendship in general, so this won’t be the last time I talk about time.

 Finding the time